Great hotel with a fabulous sun terrace providing views across the valley

 Facilities

-Live music, three times a week
+Sun terrace with live music, three times a week

 Free WiFi